BP, Eni, Equinor, Shell and Total form consortium to develop the Net Zero Teesside project and accelerate potential of UK’s first zero-carbon cluster

 OGCI Climate Investments is a $1B+ fund that invests in solutions to decarbonize sectors like oil and gas, industrials and commercial transport.
 We look for outcomes that reduce methane and carbon dioxide emissions, and that can recycle or store carbon dioxide.
 Achieving significant impact requires global implementation and commercial frameworks – at OGCI Climate Investments, we collaborate with innovators, investors and governments to fund and implement impactful solutions.
 To learn more about OGCI Climate Investments, please visit www.oilandgasclimateinitiative.com/climate-investments

 The Oil and Gas Climate Initiative is a CEO-led consortium that aims to accelerate the industry response to climate change.
-OGCI member companies explicitly support the Paris Agreement and its aims.
-As leaders in the industry, accounting for over 30% of global operated oil and gas production, we aim to play an active role in shaping the global pathway to net zero emissions.
-We do this by leveraging the collective strengths of OGCI, continually improving, and building on good international corporate practices to reduce greenhouse gas emissions and accelerate transitions to a low-carbon future.
-OGCI member companies include BP, Chevron, CNPC, Eni, Equinor, ExxonMobil, Oxy, Pemex, Petrobras, Repsol, Saudi Aramco, Shell and Total.
-To learn more about OGCI, please visit https://oilandgasclimateinitiative.com/
+OGCI member companies explicitly support the Paris Agreement and its goals.
+As leaders in the industry, accounting for over 30% of global operated oil and gas production, we aim to leverage our collective strength and expand the pace and scope of our transitions to a low-carbon future, so helping to achieve net zero emissions as early as possible.
+Our members collectively invest around $7B each year in low carbon solutions.
+OGCI Climate Investments, our $1B+ fund, invests in solutions to decarbonize sectors like oil and gas, industrials and commercial transport.
+To learn more about OGCI, please visit www.oilandgasclimateinitiative.com

 - Rory Breach